 How to get your copy:

 Option #1.
 PATREON: Patrons of my work who subscribe to a print-media based tier will automatically receive a professionally printed copy in 7-10 days!
 All other patrons can print a free PDF copy or purchase the bound version at a deep discount.

 Option #2.
 Purchase PDF and Print Your Own: Download the resource below, connect to a printer, and print your own!
 (Please respect my labor and note that the license limits the number of copies you may legally make.)

-Option #3: Bound Copy: The COVID kid’s activity book is now on Amazon!
+Option #4: Bound Copy from Amazon: The COVID kid’s activity book is now on Amazon!
 To get a copy for your kids or kids you love, click here or the button below:

 Buy now on Amazon:

 The basis of the book is built on Johns Hopkins University’s groundbreaking 2019 study on Positive Childhood Experiences (PCEs).
 In that study, data scientists identified 7 childhood experiences that correlated to good mental health in adults (in some cases, a 72% decrease in the likelihood of developing depression as an adult*). [read my visual sketchnote of the PCE study here]

 While no activity book can create these experiences, each included activity invites kids to think about, act-out, draw, or talk with a parent about one of the PCE’s.
 The activities are designed to help kids understand and take-in how the adults in their life are keeping them safe, listening to how they feel, making meaningful new traditions while preserving old ones, and staying connected to non-family loved ones – 4 of 7 of the research-identified PCE’s.